beeware/briefcase/docs/reference/environment.rst

 If you want to use a different folder to store the Briefcase resources, you can define a ``BRIEFCASE_HOME`` environment variable.

-There are two restrictions on this path specification:
+There are three restrictions on this path specification:

+1. The path must already exist.
+If it doesn't exist, you should create it manually.
-1. It *must not* contain any spaces.
+2. It *must not* contain any spaces.
-2. It *must not* be on a network drive.
+3. It *must not* be on a network drive.

-These restrictions both exist because some of the tools that Briefcase uses (in particular, the Android SDK) do not work in these locations.
+The second two restrictions both exist because some of the tools that Briefcase uses (in particular, the Android SDK) do not work in these locations.